-The Company is exposed to market risk and exposures are monitored by the Finance function and overseen by the ARCC.
-The factors that are likely to affect market risk include, but are not limited to, large fluctuations in, or changes to, interest rates, inflation/deflation, recession, conflict (war, terrorist attack), and/or political instability.
+The Group is exposed to market risk and exposures are monitored by the Finance function and overseen by the ARCC.
+The factors that are likely to affect market risk include, but are not limited to, large fluctuations in, or changes to, interest rates, volatility in foreign exchange markets, inflation/deflation, recession, conflict (war, terrorist attack), and/or political instability.